csps-efpc/regkg-rcreg/SCHEMA.md

 (ie. Section 5(b)), the specification in the English text is used for the purposes of establishing a unique identifier.
 Where identifiers contain `/` characters, a dash `-` is substituted.
 Where identifiers contain spaces, an underscore `_` is substituted.
+The annual statutes are particularly prone to mangling in practice, so they are flattened to the form SC-0000c00.
 These substitutions are made to resolve regulation ID conflicts with the URI schema defined in RFC3986.
-Note that this namespace holds both the amending regulations and their consolidated forms.
+Note that this namespace holds the annual statutes, the amending regulations, and their consolidated forms.

 * https://orders-in-council.canada.ca/ - entities in this namespace are
 Canadian orders-in-council.
 The namespace is suffixed with the numeric